 Plus, according to a 2014 white paper from Willis Towers Watson, the average captive arrangement returned an annual surplus of 5.1 percent.
 Similarly, the median captive return was even higher at 11.3 percent.

 So, when it comes to changing your health plan, don’t be held captive by your fully-insured health program.
-Invest in a captive insurance plan and free yourself from traditional insurance’s shackles.
+Invest in a captive insurance plan and free yourself from the shackles of traditional insurance.